Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Register mapping according to the English Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_address_2.png)

+**Address 000, TADD HIGH**
+**Register Z1-Z0:** used to correct the output voltage (VOUT) so that it matches Vref given by register V in dark conditions.
+In total darkness, VOUT anyway shifts with exposure time compared to Vref and can be corrected other registers (see next).
+Default values recommended: Z1 = 1 and Z0 = 0.
+**Register O5-O0:** plus or minus voltage (in small increments, 32 steps of 32 mV) added to register Vref given by register V. MSB gives the polarity of the applied voltage.
+The registers at this address have exactly the same effect with the M64282FP sensor.

+**Address 001, TADD HIGH**
+**Registers N, VH:** enable image enhancement (N) and choose which convolution kernel to apply among 4 (VH0, VH1).
+Convolution kernels can also be forced via P, M and X registers.
+The formula to force custom kernels is not trivial.
+**Registers G:** output gain, see tables in datasheet.
+The registers at this address have exactly the same effect with the M64282FP sensor.

+**Address 010 and 011, TADD HIGH**
+**Register C:** Exposure time in 65535 increments of 16 µs.
+Maximal exposure is 1048 ms if clock is set to 500 Mhz.
+Downclocking is possible to increase exposure time but overcloking gives image with intense artifacts (top of the image becomes black).
+Without image enhancement, 0x0010 is the minimal exposure recommended.
+With image enhancement, 0x0020 is the minimal exposure recommended (0x0030 for the M64283FP).
+Using values below that creates images with black parts.
+The registers at this address have exactly the same effect with the M64282FP sensor.

+**Address 100, TADD HIGH**
+**Registers SH, AZ** totally confusing role in the English datasheet, eluded in the Japanese datasheet.
+Recommended default values: SH = 0, AZ = 0.
+**Registers P3-P0** convolution kernels
+The registers P3-P0 at this address have exactly the same effect with the M64282FP sensor.
+SH and AZ does not exist in the M64282FP sensor.

 **Register mapping according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_address.png)